LINDA — Real FASENRA user and genuine patient story.*

-Add-on maintenance treatment for patients 12 and older with severe eosinophilic asthma.
+FASENRA is an add-on maintenance treatment for patients 12 and older with severe eosinophilic asthma.
 See more

 Your results may vary.

-‡First 3 doses given on day 1, week 4, and week 8.
+#The first 3 doses are given on day 1, week 4, and week 8.

-Do not receive FASENRA if you are allergic to benralizumab or any of the ingredients in FASENRA.
+Do not use FASENRA if you are allergic to benralizumab or any of the ingredients in FASENRA.

 Do not stop taking your other asthma medicines unless instructed to do so by your healthcare provider.